-Swydo pricing 2026 complete guide: plans, costs & hidden fees
+Swydo pricing 2026: reviewed plans, hidden fees & alternatives

 Swydo pricing can feel straightforward at first, but the real costs show up once you start connecting more platforms and ad accounts.